AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-connections.md

 - The PI to OCS Agent sends PI point data from an on-premises PI Data Archive server to a namespace.
 See [Get started with PI to OCS connections](xref:gsPItoOCS).

-- OSIsoft Message Format (OMF) enables OMF applications to send data to a namespace.
+- Open Message Format (OMF) enables OMF applications to send data to a namespace.
 See [Get started with OMF connections](xref:gsOMF).

 ## PI System counterpart